madskjeldgaard/Sleet/README.md

 See the Sleet helpfile for examples and explanations.

+This project is heavily inspired by the way [SuperDirt](https://github.com/musikinformatik/SuperDirt) is organized.

 ### Installation

 Open up SuperCollider and evaluate the following line of code: